 - Both nuts support strong bones, discourage inflammation, and help in maintaining good digestive health

 - Walnuts have a higher content of ALA (an omega-3 fatty acid) than pecans and are known as being beneficial for brain health

 - Pecans contain significantly higher amounts of zinc, flavonoids, and tocopherols than walnuts, which are known to decrease inflammation and are potent antioxidants

-So, are walnuts or pecans better for you?
+So, are pecans as healthy as walnuts?
 Well, the answer is that they’re both great for different reasons!
 Both walnuts and pecans are heart-healthy, nutrient-dense, and may reduce the risk of certain diseases when eaten in conjunction with a balanced diet.
 The best way to enjoy these tasty nuts is in their raw, unprocessed form to reap maximum health benefits.